 Next, I worked as a cocktail waitress at a popular

 published books.
 That was very sweet.
-I can only remember three of the male bartenders I worked with to the right; Forest, Bobby, and Daviel.
+I can only remember three male bartenders I worked with to the right: Forest, Bobby, and Daviel.
 The

-Cabaret had a copper bar top had to be polished every night, tin ceiling, Bentwood chairs, and the glassware was the whole line of Libbey's Chivalry.
-Since then, I have tended bar in nine American states, a Caribbean cruise ship, Walt Disney World, and Bourbon Street in New Orleans.
+Cabaret had a copper bar top that had to be polished every night, tin ceiling, Bentwood chairs, and glassware were the whole line of Libbey's Chivalry.
+Since then, I have tended bars in nine American states, a Caribbean cruise ship, Walt Disney World, and Bourbon Street in New Orleans.

-keep people entertained with bar tricks and my tips greatly increased.
-I scribbled everything I learned from patrons on cocktail napkins, which I kept in shoeboxes.
-With a penchant for travel, I accepted
+toasts, trivia, games, history, etc. I quickly learned I could entertain with bar tricks, and my tips greatly increased.
+I scribbled everything I learned from patrons on cocktail napkins, which I kept in

-a job as a bartender on a Caribbean cruise ship.
+accepted a job as a bartender on a Caribbean

-I worked at was called Adventurers Club.
+I worked at the Adventurers Club.
 After a

 few years, I transferred to The Grand Floridian